MAS believes that: Healthy people make for healthier communities.

 The same modes of transportation used in daily life will be used for NEMT.
 Here’s a couple of examples:

-- If an enrollee has their own vehicle and is able to use this vehicle to get to an appointment, they are eligible to participate in Mileage Reimbursement Guide 12.2017
+- If an enrollee has their own vehicle and is able to use this vehicle to get to an appointment, they are eligible to participate in the mileage reimbursement program

 - If there is access to a bus route and the enrollee is medically able to ride the bus, they are to participate in the Bus Pass Adminstrator Form.